What are the Different Types of Business Phone

 - Faxing, credit card machines & alarms may require a traditional analog

-line from a traditional phone company, although many of these VoIP services
+line from a traditional phone company.
+However, many of VoIP providers

-(i.e. incoming faxing) now are remarkably stable and reliable.
+(i.e. incoming faxing) which are remarkably stable and reliable.

-advanced features as part of their plan's package.
+advanced features for one set price.
 Some providers require a

 yearly commitment for their best pricing.